Vietnam.vn - Nền tảng quảng bá Việt Nam

 * Abdominal pain and cramps.

-* Blood in stool.
+* There is blood in the stool.

 * Pain near or around the anus.

-* Inflammation of the skin, eyes and joints.
+* Inflammation of the skin, eyes, and joints.

-* Hepatitis or cholangitis.
+* Hepatitis or inflammation of the bile ducts.

 * Stomach-ache.

-* Blood in stool.
+* There is blood in the stool.

 * Persistent diarrhea that does not respond to over-the-counter medications.